Japanese in the Philippines: American period and the Post-WWII era

 During the American colonial era, Japanese immigration to the Philippines increased that according to Teodoro Agoncillo that by 1939, Japanese immigrants exceeded the Chinese for the first time in Philippine history.
 They were very evident in Manila, and Davao where it was said to practically be a Japanese colony.
-During this period, Japanese laborers were also brought in to build the Benguet Road(Kennon Road) to Baguio, but eventually after the project, many moved to work in abaca plantations in Davao, where Davao soon became dubbed as Davaokuo (in Philippine and American media) or (in 小日本國「こにっぽんこく」) with a Japanese school, a Shinto shrine and a diplomatic mission from Japan.
-The place that used to be "Little Tokyo" in Davao was Mintal and/or Calinan.
+During this period, Japanese laborers were also brought in to build the Benguet Road (Kennon Road) to Baguio, but eventually after the project, many moved to work in abaca plantations in Davao, where Davao soon became dubbed as Davaokuo (in Philippine and American media) or (in 小日本國「こにっぽんこく」) with a Japanese school, a Shinto shrine and a diplomatic mission from Japan.
+The place that used to be "Little Tokyo" in Davao was around the areas of Mintal, Calinan, Tugbok.
 Prominent scholars and historian like Lydia Yu-Jose and Macario Tiu wrote extensively on the lively presence of Japanese migrants in pre-war Davao due to its noticeably thriving local economy predicated by a huge concentration of rubber, copra, and hemp plantations.
-Unsurprisingly so, when World War II broke out, it was reported that there were more than 21,000 Japanese residents in the Philippines with about 18,000 or more in Davao.
-There is even a popular restaurant called "The Japanese Tunnel", which includes an actual tunnel built by the Japanese during World War II.
+When World War II broke out, it was reported that there were more than 21,000 Japanese residents in the Philippines with about 18,000 or more in Davao, though after the outbreak of war, the Japanese population in Davao dropped slightly.
+There is even a popular restaurant called "The Japanese Tunnel", which includes an actual tunnel built by the Japanese during its World War II occupation of the Philippines.